Roof load and roof box - rules, weight and driving behavior

 ComponentTypical limitTips

-Roof rackFollow manufacturerCheck screws before each trip
+Roof rackFollow manufacturerInspect bolts before every trip

 Related rules: Weight concepts for passenger cars and Rules for tires and chains.

-Securing and load securing
+Securing the load

 See also Securing loads and passengers.